 “Give it five to 10 times before you stop feeling like a fish out of water, and stick with it,” advises Solomon.
 “I promise you, it is life-changing—both physically and mentally.”

 They are low-impact, high-intensity workouts.

 Solomon shares that Megaformer workouts induce little-to-no impact on the joints, in contrast to exercises like running and jumping rope.
 But, low impact doesn’t mean the workouts are low intensity.
 Megaformer workouts were designed to blend strength training with cardio for a powerful one-two punch.
 “The slow four-count movements and the continuous segue from one move to the next that incorporates every muscle group each time gets your heart rate up, muscles shaking, and sweat pouring out of you,” says Solomon.

 They work your whole body.

 Wang notes that the Megaformer provides a total-body workout, helping strengthen all your major muscles.
 “You can expect to feel a burn, especially in your arms, core, hamstrings, glutes, and quads,” she says.
-Plus, Megaformer workouts hit all five components of fitness: muscular strength, muscular endurance, cardiovascular endurance, flexibility, and body composition.
+Plus, Megaformer workouts are designed to hit five components of fitness: muscular strength, muscular endurance, cardiovascular endurance, flexibility, and body composition.
 This means every time you take a Megaformer class, your body is getting a big bang for your buck.

 They strengthen your core.

 Because you’re on a moving platform, Megaformer workouts require you to engage your core the whole time for balance and stability.
-So, although you’ll tone all of your muscles, Megaformer workouts are especially great for building core strength.
-Not only does a core strong help you feel confident and powerful in your body, it also helps you move more efficiently, maintain proper posture, and can help prevent injuries.
+So, although you’ll tone all of your muscles, Megaformer workouts are especially designed for building core strength.
+Not only does a strong core help you feel confident and powerful in your body, it also helps you move more efficiently, maintain proper posture, and can help prevent injuries.